-The total cost of the program increased 5%, from \$2,565,061 in FY 21/22 to \$2,688,386, before dividends.
-Member payroll increases of 4% accounted for most of the change, with the underlying rate increasing just 0.4%.
-The Board of Directors annually reviews the Program's financial status to evaluate the appropriateness of declaring either a refund or an assessment, with a total of \$264,092 returned to members in 2022.
+The total cost of the program increased from \$2,256,898 in FY 19/20 to \$2,476,230 in FY 20-21, before dividends, and represents an increase of 9.7% over the prior year, including an increase in payroll of 5%.
+Board of Directors annually reviews the Program's financial status to evaluate the appropriateness of declaring either a refund or an assessment.

-After several years of steadily rising costs, the Workers' Compensation Program has seen some volatility, but average costs overall have decreased due to an increased focus on claims and risk management, particularly return to work efforts by members in offering modified duty to employees who are on temporary disability.
+After several years of steadily rising costs, the Workers' Compensation Program has seen some volatility but decreased average costs overall due to increased focus on claims and risk management, particularly return to work efforts by members in offering modified duty to employees who are on temporary disability.